Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/buildplan-22.05.md

   * double-conversion (cpe*) - Binary-decimal and decimal-binary conversions

+    UPDATE!

   * ELPA (cpeGNU) - Large-scale eigenvalue solver

+    UPDATE!
+Synchronizes with EasyBuild.

   * ESMF (cpe*) - Tool for coupling climate models, only used in contributed packages but as it needs adaptations to an EasyBlock we put it here as a courtasy to our users.
 Skip for now as it turns out to be a mistake in the EasyBuilders NCO EasyConfig.
 It is not linked into the package.

+    UPDATE: To 8.3.0.

   * expat (cpe*) - XML parser and a popular dependency for many packages

+    UPDATE, synchronizes with EasyBuild.

   * FriBidi (cpe*) - Free Implementation of the Unicode Bidirectional Algorithm

+    UPDATE, synchronizes with EasyBuild.

   * giflib (cpe*) - Library for working with gif-files